Lost & Found

 2. If you think your cat is in the area, you can borrow a live trap.
 Here's a link on how to use a trap.

-3. Scared cats move at dusk watch for the cat then.
+3. Scared cats move at dusk, so watch for the cat then.
 Put some good smelly food out.

 Found Pets:

 1. Check for a microchip!
-Any vet or humane society help FOR FREE.
-There are also often helpers in the neighborhood who have chip readers.
+Any vet, rescue, or Petco can scan FOR FREE.
+There are often helpers in the neighborhood who have chip readers.
+Ask on social media.
 Once you have the chip number, a great site to check for registration is AAHA.org.

 2. Post the animal's information on social media, especially on local or neighborhood groups and on pet-related groups.